Cuomo: U.S. has 'not reached greatness' yet

 Cuomo, who faces a Democratic primary in less than a month, made the remarks at a bill signing event in Manhattan during which he highlighted what he saw as Trump's derisive treatment of women.

-Gov. Andrew M. Cuomo on Wednesday sought to deride President Donald Trump’s “Make America Great Again” slogan, saying the nation “was never that great” and has “not reached greatness” yet.
+Gov. Andrew M. Cuomo on Wednesday sought to deride President Donald Trump’s “Make America Great Again” slogan, saying the nation “was never that great.”

-Cuomo, who faces a Democratic primary in less than a month, made the remarks at a bill signing event in Manhattan during which he highlighted what he saw as Trump’s derisive treatment of women.
-As Cuomo has been criticized by Democratic foe Cynthia Nixon, he also has ratcheted up his attacks on the Republican president.
+Cuomo, who is facing a Democratic primary in less than a month, increasingly has made Trump a campaign issue.
+At an event to sign a law to reduce sex trafficking, Cuomo highlighted what he saw as Trump’s derisive treatment of women.

 Republicans pounced on Cuomo’s remarks.
 The GOP state committee said Cuomo’s “statement that America was never that great is a shocking insult to the people of our country.”
 Republican gubernatorial candidate Marc Molinaro said Cuomo “should be ashamed of himself.”